 What is a Delaware registered agent?

-Even in Delaware's business-friendly environment, ignoring compliance requirements, like appointing a registered agent, can lead to hefty fines, loss of good standing, and even administrative dissolution.
+Even in Delaware's business-friendly environment, ignoring compliance requirements, like appointing a registered agent, can lead to hefty fines, loss of good standing, and even administrative dissolution or certificate cancellation depending on entity type.

 Their responsibilities include: